dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A43: DCE - Phase 2 - Implementation Roadmap
 # Date Created: C72
 # Author: AI Model
+# Updated on: C87 (Promote Persistence and Diffing, defer advanced UI)

 - **Key/Value for A0:**
 - **Description:** Provides a step-by-step implementation plan for building the Phase 2 features, including the Parallel Co-Pilot panel and the integrated Diff Tool.